OrgHuang/NAICL-Clotho1k/README.md

 ------

-# Part II — Apply the NIC Method
+# Part II — Apply the NAICL Method

-If you would like to reproduce our **Noise-aware In-Context Learning (NIC)** method, additional preparation is required.
+If you would like to reproduce our **Noise-aware In-Context Learning (NAICL)** method, additional preparation is required.

 ------